 Most acute gastritis cases will respond to these treatments within a few days, without the need for further medication.

 Patients can use over-the-counter antacids to neutralize the acid and reduce pain.
 However, side effects can include constipation and diarrhea.

-Prescription medications that can treat acute gastritis include histamine blockers, such as cimetidine, as well as proton pump inhibitors such as omeprazole and esomeprazole.
+Prescription medications that can treat acute gastritis include histamine blockers, such as cimetidine, and proton pump inhibitors, such as omeprazole and esomeprazole.

 If H. pylori infection is the cause of acute gastritis, antibiotics such as amoxicillin, clarithromycin, and tetracycline can be given along with the above medications.

 However, these are not appropriate for children under the age of 12.

 If a person is affected by anemia or vitamin B12 deficiency, that vitamin injections may be a solution.

 Although gastritis has different causes, some strategies can help prevent it, such as:

 - Drink moderately and within the recommended guidelines.